solo-io/supergloo/docs/content/reference/cli/meshctl_cluster_register_enterprise.md

                                                If unset, this command will install the Enterprise Agent with default Helm values.
   -h, --help                                   help for enterprise
       --relay-server-address string            The address via which the enterprise agent will communicate with the relay server.
+      --relay-server-insecure                  Communicate with the relay server over an insecure connection. (default true)
 ```

 ### Options inherited from parent commands